 Our principal sources of liquidity are our cash, cash equivalents, our cash flows from operations and our financing activities.
 Our ability to manage cash and cash equivalents may be limited, as our primary cash flows are dictated by the terms of our sales and supply agreements, contractual obligations, debt instruments and legal and regulatory requirements.
 From time to time, we may sell accounts receivable to third parties under factoring agreements or engage in accounts receivable discounting to facilitate the collection of cash.
-For a description of our factoring arrangements and accounts receivable discounting, please see "Item 8.
-Financial Statements and Supplementary Data-Notes to Consolidated Financial Statements-Note 3.
+For a description of our factoring arrangements and accounts receivable discounts receivable discounts and Supplementary Data-Notes to Consolidated Financial Statements-Note 3.
 Accounts Receivable" included elsewhere in this Report.
 In addition, from time to time, we may make payments to our vendors on extended terms with their consent.
-As of December 31, 2017, we do not have any accounts payable on extended terms or payment deferment with our vendors.
+As of December 31, 2018, we do not have any accounts payable on extended terms or payment deferment with our vendors.